 This one is right up there with the peanut butter oatmeal for me.
 Definitely one of my favorites so far.
 If you like pumpkin pie, you’ll love having this for breakfast!
 The aromatic pumpkin spices, crunchy pecans, and delicately sweet maple syrup will make you beg for the holidays to come back.
 It might even force a Christmas tune or two out of you.
-You never know.
-Stranger things have happened.
+You never know!

 - 1 cup dry oats, cooked